Quality Savannah Cats & Kittens ~Instagram~Facebook~Tiktok~

 SEO

-🤍 WE HAVE KITTENS!
+🤍 WE HAVE KITTENS 💛 And we have F2 expected.
 If you would like to reserve a particular color, we recommend placing a prebirth deposit.
 A generous discount is given for prebirth deposit reservations.
-Additionally if you have any questions please call or text us with any question(s) you may have, we will reply as soon as we are able to 714.269.2402
+Additionally, we have a special offer for prebirth deposits now through May 1st.
+If you have any questions, please call or text us with any question(s) you may have.
+We will reply as soon as we are able.
+714.269.2402